bevyengine/rfcs/networked_replication.md

 ## Future possibilities
 - With some tool to visualize game state diffs, these replication systems could help detect non-determinism in other parts of the engine.
-- Much like how Unreal has Fortnite, it would help immensenly if Bevy had an official collection of multiplayer samples to dogfood these features.
+- Much like how Unreal has Fortnite, Bevy could have an official (or community-curated) collection of multiplayer samples to dogfood these features.
 - Bevy's future editor could automate most of the configuration and annotation.
-- Beyond replication, Bevy need only provide one good default for protocol and IO for the sake of completeness.
-I recommend dividing responsibilities as shown below to make it easy for developers to swap them with the [many](https://partner.steamgames.com/doc/features/multiplayer) [robust](https://developer.microsoft.com/en-us/games/solutions/multiplayer/) [platform](https://dev.epicgames.com/docs/services/en-US/Overview/index.html) [SDKs](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-intro.html).
+- Beyond replication, Bevy need only provide one good default for protocol and I/O for the sake of completeness.
+I recommend dividing crates at least to the extent shown below to make it easy for developers to swap the low-level stuff with [whatever](https://partner.steamgames.com/doc/features/multiplayer) [alternatives](https://developer.microsoft.com/en-us/games/solutions/multiplayer/) [they](https://dev.epicgames.com/docs/services/en-US/Overview/index.html) [want](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-intro.html).
 Replication addresses all the underlying ECS interop, so it should be settled first.

     **replication** ← this RFC
     - save and restore